thepreetam/maia-MI300X_Azure_PoC/docs/CDNA3_OPTIMIZATION.md

 ### Matrix Core Utilization

-The MI300X's matrix cores are designed for efficient matrix operations, which we leverage for fractal transformations:
+The MI300X's matrix cores are designed for efficient matrix operations, which we plan to leverage for fractal transformations:

 1. **Affine Transformation Batching**: Process multiple affine transformations simultaneously
-   - Increases matrix core utilization by 85%
+   - Expected to increase matrix core utilization by 85%
-   - Reduces instruction overhead by 40%
+   - Projected to reduce instruction overhead by 40%

 2. **Wavefront Execution**: Implement wavefront scheduling for fractal rendering
-   - Improves CU occupancy by 75%
+   - Expected to improve CU occupancy by 75%
-   - Reduces idle time by 60%
+   - Projected to reduce idle time by 60%

 ### Kernel Fusion